wenhao-gao/mol_opt/README.md

 # mol_opt: A Benchmark for Practical Molecular Optimization

-This repository created an open-source benchmark for Practical Molecular Optimization, (PMO), to facilitate the transparent and reproducible evaluation of algorithmic advances in molecular optimization.
+This repository hosts an open-source benchmark for Practical Molecular Optimization (**PMO**), to facilitate the transparent and reproducible evaluation of algorithmic advances in molecular optimization.
 This repository supports 25 molecular design algorithms on 23 tasks with a particular focus on sample efficiency (oracle calls).